-- Complete the honors application, including application form, statement of purpose, two letters of recommendation, unofficial transcripts, and signed Statement of Academic Integrity - Complete the matriculation p.
-14 process (orientation, testing, and advisement).
+- Have a cumulative GPA of 3.50 in high school or 3.25 in 12 units of college-degree applicable course work - Be eligible for English 100, as established by an assessment test or equivalent - Complete the honors application, including application form, statement of purpose, two letters of recommendation, unofficial transcripts, and signed Statement of Academic Integrity - Complete the matriculation (p.
+16) process (orientation, testing, and advisement).